 ASP Celebrates Its 27th Year!

-The After-School Program (ASP) is part of the Chevy Chase Presbyterian Church’s ministry to children and families in the community.
-Since 1987, the ASP has been dedicated to providing a safe, caring and creative program to enrich 70 children in grades K-6th in their after-school hours.
+The After School Program (ASP) is part of the Chevy Chase Presbyterian Church’s ministry to children and families in the community.
+Since 1987, the ASP has been dedicated to providing a safe, caring, and creative program to enrich the lives of 70 children in kindergarten through sixth grade during their after-school hours.
 The program provides children with the opportunity to interact with adults and other children in a comfortable and loving atmosphere.

-The After-School Program is located on the third floor of the Education wing.
+The After School Program is located on the third floor of the education building.
 Once the children arrive from their respective schools, they are divided by grades into three groups in three large classrooms, with a teacher and an assistant in each room, and are provided with an afternoon snack.
-Afterwards, they are able to choose between opportunities to play in the large enclosed play yard adjacent to the Education wing or to express their creativity with Lego structures, block towers or towns, crafts from recyclables, other artwork, or to be challenged by a computer game.
+Afterwards, they are able to choose between opportunities to play in the large enclosed play yard adjacent to the education wing or to express their creativity with Lego structures, block towers or towns, crafts from recyclables, other artwork, or to be challenged by a computer game.
 Occasionally, the groups take field trips to nearby playgrounds.
 Homework time is set aside and monitored by the teachers and assistants in the classrooms so that help is available when needed.

-The hours of operation are 3 - 6:30 p.m., Monday through Friday.
+The hours of operation are 3 to 6:30 p.m., Monday through Friday.
 Occasionally, because of severe weather or teachers’ meetings, the ASP opens at 8:00 a.m. and closes at 6:30 p.m.
 Also, when schools have to close at noon because of severe weather or meetings, the ASP staff will pick up the children at the two neighborhood schools and bring them back to CCPC until their parents come from work.
-The program is closed for Federal holidays.
-In addition, there are field trips planned during Easter vacation when the program operates full days, from 8 a.m. - 6:30 p.m.
+The program is closed for federal holidays.
+In addition, there are field trips planned during Easter vacation when the program operates full days, from 8 a.m. to 6:30 p.m.

 View and print the 2013-2014 program application.